 The hidden cost of any software program is the future cost of replacing it when the 'creator' is no longer around.
 Case in point: 'Consign-pro' written and totally dependent upon one person for longevity.
 Not a good choice to pay $1300 plus for a home-made software program dependent upon one individual.

-Every person and each item can have a different 'consignor %' (the share of sales proceeds paid to consignors).
+Every person, each item and each cat can have a specified 'consignor %' (the amount of sales paid to clients).
 A special tool allows for consignor % to be changed for all items for one person or for all clients.

-Each category can have its own tax treatment (tax free, taxed under, taxed at) and each category can have its own discount schedule for auto discounting by time and percentage.
+Each category can be tax free, taxed at, taxed under, and each can have a unique discount schedule for discounting aging inventory.

 Easy reports at the end of each day (week, month, quarter, year) let you know exactly how you're doing every step of the way.

 Use the program to record information about sellers and the items they sell to you.
 (If something turns up fake, stolen or in question, the program will identify the seller.)

-BCS keeps track of buy and sell prices and computes profit/loss - per item, per category, per period of time.
+BCS keeps track of buy and sell prices, computes profit and loss.

-As with consignment BCS supports POS equipment like barcode scanners, cash drawers and receipt printers.
+As with consignment BCS supports POS equipment like scanners, drawers and receipt printers.

 The program uses a shop account (or house account) to transact in merchandise purchased from suppliers, wholesalers, manufacturers, etc - other businesses.

 Two types of rental sales can be conducted using BCS:

 Mall floor space rental for collecting rent payments from vendors renting booths, display units, mall spaces, etc. The mall operator can make POS sales for vendors and deduct sales from monthly rent.
 A report is available showing who was short on sales for the month and the amounts.
 With Virtual vendors can access their account infor online and add inventory.